 In full screen mode, users can't access the code, so they won't be able to play the animation.

-After you finish these steps, click the green arrow to move on to the next video, whichwill show you how to add your own frames to your animation.
+After you finished these steps, click the green arrow to move on to the next video, which will show you how to add your own frames to your animation.

 - Use a forever loop to animate the sprite.

 - Control the speed of the animation.